nikita-moor/latin-dictionary/README.md

 [Read more](https://nikita-moor.github.io/dictionaries/) about this dictionaries.

-Following list is maintained for technical reason.
+Following list is maintained for technical reasons.

 * [Döderlein's Hand-book of Latin Synonymes][1] (Doederlein, 1874) **finished** \
     [Lat-Eng] dictionary of synonyms